ayush194/Snooker/Readme.md

 ---------------

 ## Course Project
-Built for course CS360 (Intorduction to Computer Graphics)
+Built for course CS360 (Introduction to Computer Graphics)

 Ayush Kumar
 Roll No 170195